kyungoh22/neural_style_transfer/README.md

 ## Art Generation -- Neural Style Transfer

-- The goal is to generate an image (**G**) by merging a "content" image (**C**) with a "style" image (**S**).
-The generated image will contain the content of C in the style of S.

-- I use a previously trained convolutional network to capture, or encode, the content of C and the style of S. Specifically, I use the VGG19 model trained on the ImageNet database.
+### Navigating the files and directories

 - You can find a step-by-step walkthrough of the project in the file **nst_style_transfer_walkthrough.ipynb**.
 Here I included all the helper functions in the notebook to help the reader more easily follow the steps.

 - I then created a separate notebook, **nst_style_transfer_production.ipynb**, for which I moved all helper functions to a separate python file.
 All the code is contained in a single function, so you can try generating your own image by running the function with the appropriate arguments.
 The helper functions are included in the custom module **nst_helper_functions.py**

+### Overview of the project

+- The goal is to generate an image (**G**) by merging a "content" image (**C**) with a "style" image (**S**).
+The generated image will contain the content of C in the style of S.

+- I use a previously trained convolutional network to capture, or encode, the content of C and the style of S. Specifically, I use the VGG19 model trained on the ImageNet database.

 - You can see some of my generated images in the directory **generated_images**.